-Objective 2

-To ensure that the College continues to achieve at least grade "Good" financial health in both the ESFA Financial Plan for all reported years, with a current ratio of no less than 1:1.
+Objective 2 To ensure that the College continues to achieve at least grade "Good" financial health in both the ESFA Financial Plan for all reported years, with a current ratio of no less than 1.2:1.
+Performance The financial plan submitted to the ESFA had an automated financial health grade of 'Outstanding' and current ratio of 2.48 for 2021/22.
+The budget and forecast for the following two years, under the current and proposed methodology sees the automated financial health grade remaining as 'Outstanding' and current ratios of 2.54 and 2.61 Achieved

-Performance

-The financial plan submitted to the ESFA had an automated financial health grade of 'Good' and current ratio of 1.48 in 2019/20, moving to outstanding in following 2 years, (current ratio's at 1.96 and 2.48).
-The results for 2019/20 show an automated financial health grade of 'Outstanding' and a current ratio of 2.25 in 2019/20.
+Objective 3 come and expenditure (I&E) reserves in excess of 40% of income (pre-pension reserve) and in of income (post pension reserve).
+Performance The I&E reserve as at 31 July 2022 was 97% of income pre-pension reserve (increase from 89% in 2021) and 94% of income post pension reserve (increase from 10% in 2021).
+The post pension reserve is largely impacted by the value of the pension deficit, which is outside of the control of College management.
 Achieved

-Objective 3

-To maintain income and expenditure (I&E) reserves in excess of 40% of income (pre-pension reserve) and in excess of 25% of income (post pension reserve)

-Performance

-The I&E reserve as at 31 July 2020 was 89% of income pre-pension reserve (increase from 73% in 2019) and 6% of income post pension reserve (decrease from 25% in 2019).

-The changes in reserves are reflective of the surplus generated and movements in the value of the pension deficit.
-The pension deficit has increased significantly in the year, due to market forces (which are outside of the control of College management).

-Not Achieved, but due to an pension accounting adjustment that is outside of the College's control

-To ensure that ris k management plans are realised Performance A Risk Register is maintained, scoring all risks and reporting to Audit Committee and Corporation.
+Objective 4 To ensure that ris k management plans are realised.
+Performance A Risk Register is maintained, scoring all risks and reporting to Audit Committee ar Corporation.

-Objective 5 To generate a cas sh inflow from operating activities of at least £3.5m Performance The net cash flow from operating activities for 2019/20 was £3.2m.
-Not Achieved, bu ut within reasonable tolerance

-Objective 6 To ensure that st affing cost to income ratio remains below 65%, as measured by the FE Commissioner.
-Performance For 2019/20 the staffing cost ratio was 64.0%, excluding Pension and Restructure costs.
 Achieved

+Objective 5 To generate a cas sh inflow from operating activities of at least £3.5m.
+Performance The net cash flow from operating activities for 2021/22 was £5.8m.
+Achieved

+Objective 6 To ensure that sta affing cost to income ratio remains below 65%, as measured by the FE Commissioner.
+Performance For 2021/22 the staffing cost ratio was 60%, excluding Pension and Restructuring cost Achieved